 The American Friends Service Committee (AFSC), together with the Fundación Henry Dunant, is now accepting registrations for a certificate program that will be held May 25-Nov.
 29, 2013, with distance-learning components and a face-to-face session in Guatemala City, Guatemala.

 The program’s objective is to bring a new human rights paradigm to policies addressing local violence in Central America.

-The primary aim of this Dialogue and Exchange project was to provide participants with opportunities for direct contact and networking with practitioners and researchers on urban peace and/or citizen security from other continents like Africa, Asia, Europe and USA.
+This report sumarizes the outcome of a Dialogue and Exchange Program held in conjuction with the Urban Social Forum in Rio de Janeiro, Brazil in 2010.
+This meeting provided participants with opportunities for direct contact and networking with practitioners and researchers on urban peace and/or citizen security from other continents like Africa, Asia, Europe and USA.

 June 2006, Community Social Advocates rally against negative immigration reform.

 The Community Social Advocacy Program specifically targets Haitian and Latino communities but provides services to all who participate.
 The Program aims to broaden the base of immigrants' knowledge about their rights, collaborate with community leaders and organizations to promote the immigrant community's needs and rights, provide a public voice with regard to immigration reform, as well as provide necessary legal information and services.